CJonesCode/FlowGenius/_docs/BugIt_Implementation_Plan.md

 **Atomic File Operations:** ✅ IMPLEMENTED
 - ✅ Write-then-rename pattern for atomic updates
-- ✅ Cross-platform file locking for concurrent access (full on Unix, simplified on Windows)
+- ✅ Cross-platform file locking for concurrent access (full on Unix and Windows)
 - ✅ Comprehensive error handling and rollback capabilities
 - ✅ Optional backup mechanisms for data recovery
 - ✅ UTF-8 encoding support for all file operations